-Figure 3: Flow Chart of the Evaluation Process
+Figure 3.
+Flow chart of the evaluation process

-a.
-Stage I: Decision to Invest
+4.1 Stage I: Decision to Invest

 This stage is applicable to unsolicited proposals and hence, it is important to ascertain financial sustainability of the project on stand-alone basis, consistency with national development agenda, need of the country and affordability measured against the Government budget ceiling.
 As the project is within the scope of public infrastructure, the economic return of the project should exceed its private financial return.